michaelnicol/maze3d/README.md

 ### Boilerplate

-The code required to get three.js running with a basic scene is the following:
+The code required to get three.js running with an introductory scene is the following:

 main.js: